spxuw/RFIM/README.md

 # code
 * Source: C++ codes for the diseas module detection using RFIM.
-* Prepared_RFIM_input.R: preaprae the input data format of RFIM.
+* Prepare_RFIM_input.R: preaprae the input data format of RFIM.

 # Run RFIM
 * Build the code: (1): change to working directory to the "Source/BUILD/".
 (2): type: "make clean".